 To place a call:

 There are a few ways to call out:

 1. Use your dial pad to dial the number (make sure to use the dial-out prefix first).
 You can also use your navigation key to scroll through the list of contact; select the contact and then select the "Call" button.

 To place a new call while on a call, select the "New Call" button.
 Your 1st call will automatically be placed on hold.
 For an outside number press and hold the * key to get the plus sign, then you can dial a local or long-distance number.
 You can also use the "ABC" for text dialing.

 To place a call on hold, you can either select the "Hold" soft key or the "Hold" key on the phone

 To resume the call, press the "resume" soft key or the "resume" button on the phone:

 To transfer a call, select the "Transfer" button or select the "Transfer" key; the caller will be placed on hold.
-If you won't want to speak to the person, once you hear the ring tone, select the transfer button one more time.
-If you do, you can talk to the person, have them wait on the line and then select the transfer button again.
+Dial the extension or number you wish to call.
+If you don't want to speak to the person, once you hear the ring tone, press the transfer button one more time.
+If you wish to speak to the person, dial their extension or number, and wait for them to answer, when they are ready to receive your transfer, press the transfer button again.